-- The Headteacher must be informed. - The Pastoral Team Member/Head of Juniors/EYFS Area Manager/Headteacher or Boarding Manager will speak to all pupils concerned. - Reassurance, support and strategies will be put in place to help all involved, working towards reconciliation where possible. - All parties will be interviewed individually and asked to write an account of events. - Bully and victim must understand each other's feelings and points of view.
+- The Headteacher must be informed. - The staff member dealing with the incident will speak to all pupils concerned. - Reassurance, support and strategies will be put in place to help all involved, working towards reconciliation where possible. - All parties will be interviewed individually and asked to write an account of events. - Bully and victim must understand each other's feelings and points of view.
 The bully should be counselled to understand the effects of their actions - The incident must be recorded on the Schools' Anti Bullying Record. - Pastoral staff have an important part to play.
 Pupils may be unaware of the effect of their actions or may be experiencing difficulties which may manifest themselves in aggressive behaviour.
 Corrective measures can be talked through with an individual. - The parents/guardians of all parties should be informed and invited into school to discuss the matter.
 Where appropriate, bullies will be punished through withdrawal of privileges.
 Temporary exclusion may be implemented and in extreme cases they may be asked to remove their child from the School - Incidents of suspected bullying may be brought to the attention of the staff by parents.
 Staff should refer the appropriate Relevant Person, who will put in motion the steps outlined above and will keep in contact with parents at all stages. - Our aim is a successful outcome for all parties concerned.